WILC News and Community

 Tampa Hosts 2nd Annual “Evening at the Spa” – November 3, 2015

 Tampa business women enjoyed a tranquil evening, where both their skin and palate were pampered with flavors of relaxation, at the Epicurean Hotel Spa Evangeline in the trendy Hyde Park historic district of South Tampa.
-The event was hosted by WILC Steering Committee co-chair Christine Howard and attorneys Theresa Gallion and Marci Britt of the Fisher Phillips Tampa office.
+The event was hosted by WILC Steering Committee co-chair Christine Howard and attorney Theresa Gallion of the Fisher Phillips Tampa office.
 In addition to a variety of Evangeline’s signature services the guests enjoyed specialty cocktails, appetizers and heartwarming treats from Chocolate Pi.
 As with other WILC sponsored events, the evening is another example of Fisher Phillips providing an opportunity for Tampa’s legal and human resources community to develop connections or simply enjoy each other’s company.

 A Night of Cooking - October 22, 2015